Delaware Valley Classical School: Athletics

 DVCS athletics has varsity and middle school programs for basketball, cross country, soccer, and volleyball, along with varsity baseball.
-They compete as the Titans in the Mid-Atlantic Independent League (MIL).
-In 2015, the volleyball team and both cross-country teams earned 2nd place in the conference, with Titan runners sweeping all four champion spots (varsity and middle school, boys and girls).
+They compete as the Titans in the Delwaware Valley Christian Athletic Conference (DVCAC), with the exception of cross country, which for now remains in the Mid-Atlantic Independent League (MIL).
+In 2015, the volleyball team and both cross-country teams earned 2nd place in the MIL, with Titan runners sweeping all four champion spots (varsity and middle school, boys and girls).
 Soccer standout Weston Marshall was a third-place winner of the 2020 DIAA/Harry Roberts-Senior Scholar Athlete awards.
-At the 2021 MIL League Championship, girls cross country runners took 2nd and 3rd place overall, but did not have enough participants to qualify for team standings.
-At the 2023 MIL League Championship, both varsity cross country teams won 2nd place.
-The boys had three finishers in the top 10 and the girls had one.
+At the 2021 MIL championship, girls cross country runners took 2nd and 3rd place overall, but did not have enough participants to qualify for team standings.
+In 2023, both varsity cross country teams won 2nd place, and each team had one finisher in the top seven, earning all-conference honors.
+The 2024-25 varsity boys basketball team placed third in the MIL championship, with Seth Corbett being named MVP for the league.
+In 2025, the varsity girls won 2nd place, including two all-conference runners finishing 2nd and 6th overall.

 Arts and science

 During their partnership on the Red Lion campus, Tall Oaks students earned lead roles in productions of the musicals The Wizard of Oz, The Pirates of Penzance, and Newsies.
-In January 2020, DVCS staged its first musical production, Willy Wonka, followed in 2022 with Annie, in 2023 with Disney's Beauty and the Beast, and in 2024 with Rodgers and Hammerstein's The Sound of Music.
-They will return to the stage in 2025 with Singin' in the Rain.
+In January 2020, DVCS staged its first musical production, Willy Wonka.
+Subsequent musicals have included Annie (2022), Disney's Beauty and the Beast (2023), The Sound of Music (2024), and Singin' in the Rain (2025).
+They returned to the stage in 2026 with The Wizard of Oz.
 Students also have opportunities to compete in the Delaware Secondary School Mathematics League and Delaware Science Olympiad.